 Akashinga, which means ‘Brave Ones’, is an all-female community-driven ranger program, developed by the International Anti-Poaching Foundation in the Lower Zambezi, Zimbabwe.
 The purpose is to empower disadvantaged women to restore and manage a network of wilderness areas, following the decline of trophy hunting, and to bring benefits to adjacent local communities.
 The project follows a bottom-up approach, working with rather than against the local population, training and educating vulnerable women as rangers to protect wildlife against poaching.
-The project is starting to make a difference, with rangers arresting over 70 poachers and providing social benefits to their communities.
+The project is making a huge difference by empowering women and providing social benefits to their communities.

 Phundundu Wildlife Park in the Lower Zambezi, Zimbabwe.

 Species affected African Elephant Loxodonta africanaProducts in trade

 Ivory for international trade.

 Overview of the problem

 Trophy hunting is in decline across Zimbabwe for a number of reasons including public perceptions, restrictions on trophy imports and reduced wildlife populations.
 This has limited the benefits local communities gain from living in areas adjacent to wildlife, increasing pressure on protected areas and allowing poaching to increase.
 It is estimated that 11,000 elephants have been killed in the Lower Zambezi valley over the last decade.